 The 3 metrics above tend to work hand-in-hand to determine the appeal and effectiveness of one’s content, with an increase in likes/followers generally resulting in an increase in engagements and engagement rate.
-High levels of engagement is usually a sign that one’s followers are enjoying and responding to the content being shared.
+High levels of engagement are usually a sign that one’s followers are enjoying and responding to the content being shared.
 This would suggest replicating the content strategy and focus going forward.
-The best practice here is to holistically analyse the different types of media being posted (videos, images, GIFs etc.) and which types receive the highest engagement, to adjust one’s strategy accordingly.
+The best practice here is to holistically analyze the different types of media being posted (videos, images, GIFs, etc.) and which types receive the highest engagement, to adjust one’s strategy accordingly.

 Now, with an in-depth understanding of the purpose and key metrics of the social media dashboard, it’s never been easier to start creating powerful, actionable dashboards.
 So, why not try it yourself with Oviond?